redox-os/website/content/news/this-month-250630.md

 ## Build System Improvements

 - (build-system) Jeremy Soller improved the recipe scanning performance massively
-- (build-system) bjorn3 implemented a way to install the bootloader in a custom location
+- (build-system) bjorn3 implemented a way to install the bootloader to a custom location
 - (build-system) Wildan Mubarok reduced the Git fetch time of our libtool fork
-- (build-system) Wildan Mubarok fixed the fetch of our libtool fork in older Git versions
+- (build-system) Wildan Mubarok fixed the fetch of our libtool fork with older Git versions
-- (build-system) Wildan Mubarok fixed the frequent libtool-build rebuild in the Podman Build
+- (build-system) Wildan Mubarok fixed the frequent libtool-build rebuild when using the Podman Build
 - (build-system) Josh Megnauth fixed the `make virtualbox` command with recent VirtualBox versions
 - (build-system) Ribbon improved the script of the `myfiles` recipe to avoid problems with bad characters on paths
 - (build-system) Wildan Mubarok updated Cookbook to build the items of the `package.dependencies` data type before their recipe instead after all recipes